Arts News

 Therese Masters Jacobson has always loved colors.
 While she studied with professionals at the Chicago Academy of Fine Art and Bemidji State University, she became a self-trained artist through exploration.
 She is a visual artist who uses standard media, including acrylics, watercolor, pen and ink, and colored pencils, but she says that “no medium is off the table.”
 She has created portraits by snipping construction paper, and by making collages with torn magazine.
 Most recently she has been re-purposing sticky address labels to create portraits.

-An Artist Reception will be held on Thursday, September 4 from 7 to 8:30 at the Fournet.
+An Artist Reception was held on Thursday, September 4 from 7 to 8:30 at the Fournet.
 The event is free, and everyone is encouraged to attend.
 Refreshments will be served.

 You won't want to miss this exhibit open through mid-December at the Fournet Building, 101 N Broadway, Downtown Crookston.
 Parking and admission is free.
 Some pieces are for sale.
 Take the stairs or elevator to the second floor where the gallery is located in the atrium.
 Open Monday through Friday from 8 AM to 4:30 PM.